 Parameter Description Logo Image When Logo is set to Image , upload the logo picture or select the default logo.
 Logo Position Select the logo position (Upper, Middle, or Lower).
 Background Select the background with the image or the solid color.
 Background Image When Background is set to Image , upload the background image or select the default image.
 Background Mask Color When Background is set to Solid Color , configure the background color.
 The default value is #ffffff .
 Welcome Message Select the welcome message with the image or text.
-Language Select the language of the portal page and configure the content displayed of the portal page as required.
+Language the portal page as required.
 You can click to add portal pages in other languages.
-Welcome Message: Select the welcome message with the image or tee Marketing message: Enter the marketing message.
+Welcome Message: Select the welcome message with the image or text.
+Marketing message: Enter the marketing message.
 Terms & Conditions: Enter terms and conditions.
 Copyright: Enter the copyright.
 Account Login: After Account Login is enabled, you can customize the names of the controls related to account authentication.
 Account Title: Account Login Account Placeholder: Password Login Button: Login Switching Button: Account Login Advertisement Select whether to display the advertisement.
 Welcome Text Color Select the welcome message text color.
 The default value is #ffffff.
 Welcome Text Size Select the welcome text size.
 Button Color Select the button color.
 The default value is #0066ff.
 Button Text Color Select the button text color.
 The default value is #ffffff.
 Link Color Select the link color.
 The default value is #ffffff.
 Text Color in Box Select the text color in the box.
 The default value is #ffffff.